Cookies on this website

 We understand that privacy and the security of your personal information is extremely important.
-This notice sets out what we do with your information and how we keep it secure.
+This policy sets out what we do with your information and how we keep it secure.
 It also explains where and how we collect your personal information, as well as your rights over any personal information we hold about you in line with the UK GDPR, EU GDPR, the Gibraltar GDPR and the UK Data Protection Act 2018.

-This notice applies to you if you use our services in store, over the phone, online, through our mobile applications or otherwise by using any of our websites or interacting with us on social media.
-It applies to customer’s and employee’s and underpins our commitment to protecting your personal information.
-This notice has been adopted by, all of the companies and brands in our group.
+This policy applies to you if you use our services in store, over the phone, online, through our mobile applications or otherwise by using any of our websites or interacting with us on social media.
+It underpins our commitment to protecting your personal information and has been adopted.

 Trading as: Betfred; Oddsking

 Brand Owners of:

 The Sportsman (editorial website www.thesportsman.com, owned by Petfre (Gibraltar) Ltd

 Bucky Bingo – www.buckybingo.co.uk (brand owned by Petfre Gibraltar) Ltd, site operated and managed in the UK by 888 UK Limited